What are your hours of operation?

 A reservation is not required, but it is recommended especially on extreme weather days and long weekends.
 We understand that there are last minute plans made or you just simply forget to call and let us know you are coming!
 Not to worry- we can usually accommodate your dog without a reservation!

 Do you separate small and big dogs?

 We sure do.
-We even have the ability to separate them into small, medium and large.
 We sometimes will also separate dogs based on personality.

 Is your daycamp supervised?

 Our doggie daycamp is 100% supervised by trained daycamp attendants.
 Several of our staff have completed the shadow program at Prairieburn K9 Academy and have constant access to continuing education on online platforms.

 Can you feed my dog while they are in your care?

 Yes we can.
 Please bring a labeled container or baggie of your dog’s food.
 If your dog is on a raw food diet, or eats wet food, we can accommodate their diet by putting their food into our refrigerator.
 Effective July 1st 2022 there will be a $5 service fee to feed lunch meals for dog’s over 1 year old.

 Can you administer medication to my dog while they are in your care?

 Yes!
 All of our staff is trained and capable of administering medication to dogs.
 We do not administer injections such as insulin.
 We do not administer any medication to cats.